-Salary computation for exempt positions such as Faculty, Executives, Administrators, and Professionals is annualized and rounded up to the nearest dollar.
+Salary computation for exempt positions such as Faculty, Executives, Administrators, and Professionals (inclusive of CFK Academy personnel who are not teachers) is annualized and rounded up to the nearest dollar.
 Salary computation for non-exempt positions, such as Career employees, is based on hourly rate.